Last updated 7th July, 2018

 his conviction for her murder in February 2017, the death of his first wife has come under suspicion as to whether that was indeed a tragic accident as previously thought or the product of a sinister murder.he case of author Helen Bailey, murdered by her partner of four years in an attempt to get hold of her million pound fortune, highlights men who have a tragic past of partner death.
 Ian Stewart was a widow like Helen Bailey giving them tragedy and loss in common when they met in Hertfordshire, England.
 After

 Ian Stewart would not be the first man to murder multiple partners under the guise of accidents in order to benefit from life insurance and saving accounts.
 For Helen Bailey, her vulnerable position of still mourning the loss of her husband of 15 years along with her wealth has prompted speculation that she was targeted by a predatory Ian Stewart who exploited her vulnerability with a mind for murder all along.

 “Whilst we will never know whether you may have had some additional motive for killing the woman who loved you and wanted to be your wife, I am in no doubt this is a clear case of a murder done in the expectation of gain with aggravating features which make it difficult to imagine a more heinous crime.” – Judge to Ian Stewart at sentencing

-“These murders are in the heat of passion and generally involve drugs or alcohol and often are driven by jealousy or revenge following a separation or a split.” says the lead of the study, Dr Robert Hanlon, Director of the forensic psychology research lab at Northwestern University Feinberg School of Medicine.
+“These murders are in the heat of passion and generally involve drugs or alcohol and often are driven by jealousy or revenge following a separation or a split.” says the leader of the study, Dr. Robert Hanlon, Director of the forensic psychology research lab at Northwestern University Feinberg School of Medicine.

 ‘X’ Marks The Spot